Showing posts with label Gene Wilder. Show all posts

 (submitted by Mark V)

-The ghost viewer given out to patrons of William Castle's 13 Ghosts in 1960.
+This ghost viewer was given out to patrons of William Castle's 13 Ghosts in 1960.

 Pictured item is an original once up for auction at theauctionfloor.com